github/developer.github.com/content/v3/orgs/teams.md

 ## List team members

-In order to list members in a team, the authenticated user must be a member of the team.
+In order to list members in a team, the team must be visible to the authenticated user.

     GET /teams/:id/members